cristinaresendedealmeida/gradeprediction/README.md

 **3. Insights and Impact**

 The data analysis revealed that study time, previous exam performance, and absences are the main factors influencing a student's final performance.
-The ability to predict a student's final grade can have a significant impact on educational strategies, allowing UNICEF teams to:
+The ability to predict a student's final grade can have a significant impact on educational strategies, allowing teams to:

 * **Identify At-Risk Students:** The model can be used to proactively identify students who are at risk of low performance.
 * **Optimize Interventions:** The analysis of risk factors can inform decision-making on where to allocate resources for support programs.